movlan/SEI-CC-7/work/w07/d1/01-sql-intro.md

 | 3      | Raspberry Beret     | 1985          | 1         |
 | 4      | Your Song           | 1970          | 2         |

-The naming convention for tables is typically snake-cased and always plural.

 #### Rows (Records / Tuples)

 A row in a table represents a single instance of the data entity.